vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

 Tanzu Community Edition automatically deploys clusters from whichever management cluster you have set as the context for the CLI by using the `tanzu login` command.

 To deploy a workload cluster, you create a configuration file.
 You then run the `tanzu cluster create` command, specifying the configuration file in the `--file` option.
+To see an example of a workload cluster configuration file template, see [Amazon EC2 Workload Cluster Template](../aws-wl-template), [Azure Workload Cluster Template](../azure-wl-template), or  [vSphere Workload Cluster Template](../vsphere-wl-template).

 This topic describes:<br>
 [Deploying a Workload cluster](#procedure)<br>